Vikit-ai/sdk/docs/autoapi/ffmpeg_wrapper/index.rst

 Module Contents
 ---------------

-.. py:function:: has_audio_track(video_path)
+.. py:function:: concatenate_videos(input_file: str, target_file_name=None, ratioToMultiplyAnimations=1, bias=0.33)

-   Check if the video has an audio track
+   Concatenate all the videos in the list using a concatenation file

    Args:
-       video_path (str): The path to the video file
+       input_file (str): The path to the input file target_file_name (str): The target file name
+       ratioToMultiplyAnimations (int): The ratio to multiply animations bias (int): The bias to add to the ratio for the sound to be in sync with video frames

    Returns:
-       bool: True if the video has an audio track, False otherwise
+       str: The path to the concatenated video file

-.. py:function:: get_media_duration(input_video_path)
+.. py:function:: convert_as_mp3_file(fileName, target_file_name: str)

-   Get the duration of a media file.
+   Save the incoming audio file to a regular mp3 file with a standardised filename

    Args:

-       input_video_path (str): The path to the input video file.
+       fileName (str): The path to the audio file to convert

    Returns:
-       float: The duration of the media file in seconds.
+       str: The path to the converted audio file

 .. py:function:: extract_audio_slice(audiofile_path: str, start: float = 0, end: float = 1, target_file_name: str = None)